csjob/pythonCalculator/README.md

  Author : C S JOB
  Language : Python

-A simple python calculator using tkinter.
+A simple and scientific mode python calculator using tkinter.